It is no longer 'glamorous' to become terrorist in Jammu and Kashmir: Lt Gen Pandey | Law-Order

 ''The time is not far when terrorists will be shamed by the society in Kashmir,'' Lt Gen Pandey said.

-He, however, said it is time for the society in Kashmir to think how long they will adopt silence while terrorism is consuming their teenaged children. ''Security forces have stopped live encounters at times to ensure that these young men are brought back to the national mainstream,'' he said.
+He, however, said it is time for the society in Kashmir to think how long they will maintain silence while terrorism consumes their teenaged children. ''Security forces have stopped live encounters at times to ensure that these young men are brought back to the national mainstream,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)